-dination game.
+We elicit social norms on gender roles as (incentivized) modal responses in a coordination game.
 In the coordination game, we ask respondents to match the choice of a group of people similar to them regarding gender, age, and residence area.
 In such a way, we create homogeneous subgroups in which respondents guess modal responses.
-In addition, in our analysis, we control for the personal characteristics of the respondents (e.g., civil status, education, employment status, presence of children, etc.) and personality traits.
+In addition, we control for respondents' personal characteristics (e.g., civil status, education, employment status, presence of children, etc.) and personality traits.

 Our sample is representative in terms of the three key characteristics that define the groups analyzed: gender, age, and area of residence.
 These characteristics are likely to significantly shape perceptions of gender norms (see Section 2.1 for discussion).
-Regarding the age of the respondents, the sample is representative of three age groups: 25-34, 35-49, and 50-64.
-These cohorts allow us to assess whether, and in what ways, elder groups hold more conservative gender norms compared to younger groups.
+Regarding respondents' age, the sample is representative across three age groups: 25-34, 35-59, and 50-64.
+These cohorts allow us to assess whether, and in what ways, older age groups hold more conservative gender norms compared to younger groups.
 In other words, comparing social norms elicited from groups of different ages offers valuable insight into the evolution of gender norms in society.

-To measure social norms we use two vignettes and ask participants to rate the social appropriateness of several scenarios guessing the evaluation given by most people in their reference group.
-In our vignettes, a couple decides how to share household chores.
-The vignettes exogenously vary between subjects i) whether the two partners have or do not have the same working status, and ii) the gender of the partner who proposes the domestic chores allocation.
+To measure social norms we use two vignettes and ask participants to rate the social appropriateness of several scenarios guessing the judgement given by most people in their reference group.
+In our vignettes, a couple is deciding how to share domestic chores.
+The vignettes differ depending on whether the two partners have or not the same working status.
+In addition, we varied, between subjects, the gender of the partner who proposes the domestic chores allocation.
 Our focus on the allocation of domestic chores is motivated by a documented trend in time use: while gender gaps in time allocated to domestic chores remain substantial, showing no or very limited trend toward reduction, gender gaps in time devoted to childcare activities, though still significant, are narrowing among the highly educated.
 See, among others, Gimenez-Nadal and Molina (2020).
 Our empirical analysis is guided by a simple model in which partners contribute time to a family's public good and experience disutility when deviating from a shared social norm regarding socially approved divisions of domestic chores.

 We use vignettes to elicit respondents' opinions for several reasons.
 First, vignettes provide a standardized scenario that all respondents consider, ensuring comparability of responses across individuals.
-Second, they offer a context that helps the respondents understand abstract concepts.
-Third, by exogenously varying the working arrangements of the partners in our vignettes, we can analyze the causal impact of this variation on respondents' judgments.
-Finally, vignettes can reduce social desirability bias because respondents are asked to comment on a hypothetical situation and not to report on their personal choices.
+Second, they offer a context that helps respondents understand abstract concepts.
+Third, by varying the working situation of the partners in our vignettes, we can analyze how this variation influences respondents' judgments.
+Finally, vignettes can reduce social desirability bias because respondents are asked to comment on a hypothetical situation and not to report about their personal choices.

-Our findings reveal that, when considering partners with the same working status, the equal sharing of household chores is widely recognized as a reference point across generations.
-However, two biases, (i) a framing effect and (ii) a double standard, influence the middle and older generations when assessing deviations from the equality norm.
-Additionally, we find (iii) evidence of a decline in the "male as the breadwinner" model among young adults.
-Since we do not find evidence that the younger generation is affected by the framing effect or the double standard, our findings suggest that young adults have genuinely internalized egalitarian norms.
+Our main results are the following.
+We document (i) the existence of a framing effect affecting the perception of chores allocations' social appropriateness; (ii) the existence of a gender double standard in judging deviation from the equality norm, and (iii) a decline of the "male as the breadwinner model" among young adults.
 Finally, we show that (iv) perceived social norms display a significant association with women's labor market outcomes based on administrative data at the regional level.
-This suggests that perceived norms on the division of domestic labor have external validity in explaining labor market outcomes-that is, they help account for inequality not only within the household but also in the labor market.
+This suggests that perceived norms elicited using our vignettes display external validity in explaining labor market outcomes.